-When considering health insurance policies for your organization, you may have wondered if it’s better to have a low deductible health plan (LDHP) or a high deductible health plan (HDHP).
-While HDHPs have higher deductibles than LDHPs, as the name implies, there can be benefits to taking on the risk.
+When considering different types of health insurance policies for your organization, you may have wondered if it’s better to have a low deductible health plan (LDHP) or a high deductible health plan (HDHP).
+While HDHPs have higher deductibles than LDHPs, as the name implies, there are benefits to taking on the risk.

-In this blog, we’ll go over the pros and cons of HDHPs and how you can supplement your health plan for an even better benefit.
+In this blog, we’ll go over the pros and cons of HDHPs and how you can supplement this type of traditional health plan for an even better benefit.

 What is a high deductible health plan?

-As the name implies, an HDHP is a health insurance plan that has a high deductible that must be met before it kicks in to cover medical expenses.
+As the name implies, an HDHP is a health insurance plan with a high deductible that individuals must meet before the insurer covers qualified expenses.
 Because of its higher deductible, an HDHP has lower monthly premiums than an LDHP.

-- The out-of-pocket maximum is $7,050 for individual coverage or $14,100 for family coverage, including deductibles, copayments, and coinsurance.
+- A plan where the out-of-pocket maximum is $7,500 for individual coverage or $15,000 for family coverage, including deductibles, copayments, and coinsurance.

-- Once you meet your out-of-pocket maximum, the plan will pay 100% of your covered healthcare costs for the rest of the plan year.
+- Once you meet your out-of-pocket limit, the plan will pay 100% of your covered costs for the rest of the plan year.

-According to the Affordable Care Act (ACA), all HDHPs bought through the federal health insurance marketplace must contain certain preventive services at an in-network provider, no matter how much of your deductible you've paid.
-Your employees may be charged for preventive services if they use an out-of-network provider or have a grandfathered health plan.
+According to the Affordable Care Act (ACA), all HDHPs bought through the federal health insurance marketplace must cover certain preventive services at an in-network provider, no matter how much of your annual deductible you've paid.
+Service providers may charge your employees for preventive services if they receive out-of-network care or have a grandfathered health plan.

 The preventive care services that HDHPs may cover include: